Voting and Election Information in Pennsylvania

 Even if you are lawfully in possession of a firearm and possess the proper permits, you may not be allowed to enter your polling place with your firearm.
 Firearms cannot be brought into polling places which are located in one of the following locations:

-It is illegal under Pennsylvania law to use any means to intimidate or attempt to intimidate voters either insider or outside of polling locations.
+It is illegal under Pennsylvania law to use any means to intimidate or attempt to intimidate voters either inside or outside of polling locations.
 Intimidating behavior can include words or actions.
-Further, it is illegal for anyone to block or attempt to block, by any means, the entrance to the poll.
+Further, it is illegal for anyone to block or attempt to block, by any means, the entrance to the polls.
 Intimidating behavior should be reported immediately to your County Board of Elections.

 Please call or visit the PA Department of State to report voter intimidation, election fraud, or other election crimes: 1-877-VOTESPA (1-877-868-3772) OR click here to submit complaints online.